 From the late 14th century to the end of the 18th century, the official language was a form of Church Slavonic, with vocabulary borrowed from Polish, German, and other Western European languages.
 In the late 14th century, both the political centre and the predominant dialect in European Russia came to be based in Moscow.

 The official language in Russia remained a kind of Church Slavonic until the close of the 18th century.
 The 18th century political reforms of Peter the Great were accompanied by a reform of the alphabet, and achieved their goal of secularization and modernization.
 Vocabulary that is more specialized was borrowed from other languages, including Dutch, Latin, French, and German.

 Are you looking for Russian Translation?
 We are here for your assistance.

 During the 19th century, the standard language assumed its modern form; literature flourished.
 Modern Standard Russian, also known as the Modern Russian Literary Language, is considered to have begun with Peter the Great, and then further developed through a combination of Alexander Pushkin’s literature and the spelling reform of 1918.
 Pushkin’s writings tossed aside the old archaic literary styles in favor of the vocabulary and grammar common in the spoken language at the time.

 The political upheavals of the early 20th century and the wholesale changes of political ideology gave written Russian its modern appearance after the spelling reform of 1918.Russian today is a tongue in great flux.
 The new words entering the language and the emerging new styles of expression have, naturally, not been received with universal appreciation.

-However, with over 160 million native speakers, and more than 285 million total speakers, Russian is ranked as the eighth most widely spoken native language and as the fifth most spoken language when ranked by total number of speakers and that made Russian language translation services more and more popular across the globe.
+However, with over 160 million native speakers, and more than 285 million total speakers, Russian is ranked as the eighth most widely spoken native language and as the fifth most spoken language when ranked by total number of speakers and that made Russian language more and more popular across the globe.